 Spending over 3,800 hours of work the robot is an exact replica of the animated film version from scratch.
 WALL-E is able to move around as it waves at people and turns its head.
 This robotic WALL-E can even say its name.

-907 clicks in 83 w
+Research: 1,071 clicks in 194 w

 Related: 83 examples / 64 photos

 Comparison Set: 30 similar articles, including: animated pop culture alphabets, intensely irate illustrations, and accurately executed animations.

 Animated Pop Culture Alphabets